polyaxon/polyaxon/site/docs/management/ui/projects.md

 > For more details about this command please run `polyaxon project create --help`, or check the [command reference](/references/polyaxon-cli/project/#create)

-The project is created by default `public`, to make it private please add `--private`
+The project is created by default `private`, to make it private please add `--public`

-Creating project with the UI
+To create projects with the UI

 ![project-create](../../../../content/images/dashboard/projects/create.png)

 ## Project overview

-Every project can manage jobs, services, dags, matrix executions.
+Every project can manage jobs, services, dags, and matrix executions.

 ![project-overview](../../../../content/images/dashboard/projects/overview.png)